 I am a firm believer that as preppers and survivalists we have a lot more to learn compared to regular folks.
 Although I do not consider myself an expert, I like to think that I’ve accumulated enough knowledge to help me survive if it hits the fan.
 In this article I will share some of the survival tips and tricks I’ve learned from survival experts over the past five years.

 Anyone who spent any amount of time developing skills or accumulating knowledge understands how important it is to share this knowledge with like-minded people.
 We learn from each other and we have the morale duty to pass these teachings to the younger generations.
-Every book and every real life experience brings something new in our lives and we learn survival tips and tricks that will make our life easier during an emergency situation.
+Every book and every real life experience brings something new in our lives.
+We learn survival tips and tricks that will make our life easier during an emergency situation.
 I hope the following teachings will stay with you and provide the proper aid when time calls for it.

 Survival tips and tricks – Ropes and knots